University of Florida Homepage

 To register you cannot have any active registration holds on your record.
 You can check for holds on ONE.UF.
 If you have an immunization hold, it may be possible to temporarily lift it to allow you to register.
 Please contact Amila Tica at atica@ufic.ufl.edu.

-Once you’ve selected your courses and have removed your holds you will register on ONE.UF.
+Once you’ve selected your classes and have removed your holds you will register on ONE.UF.
 Use the tutorial below if you need help navigating the system.

 How to Register for a Class on ONE.UF

-You must be registered for at least one course before the end of the Regular Registration, but you should register for as many of your courses as possible, as early as possible, for the best selection.
-If a CLAS course you want to take has no seats available you may email CLASExchange@advising.ufl.edu to see if we have any seats in reserve for exchange students.
+You must be registered for at least one class before the end of the Regular Registration, but you should register for as many of your classes as possible, as early as possible, for the best selection.
+If a CLAS class you want to take has no seats available you may email CLASExchange@advising.ufl.edu to see if we have any seats in reserve for exchange students.

 Pre-Requisites

-Some courses have pre-requisites which are listed in the Schedule of Courses or the Undergraduate Catalog.
-If you are having trouble registering for a course due to a pre-requisite error message, you can email CLASExchange@advising.ufl.edu to request a pre-requisite waiver if you have taken the pre-requisite at your home university.
-Or you may email the Department that offers the course and include a copy of your unofficial transcript with your request.
+Some classes have pre-requisites which are listed in the Schedule of Courses or the Undergraduate Catalog.
+If you are having trouble registering for a class due to a pre-requisite error message, you can email the Department that offers the class.
+Please include your UF ID number, the class number, and a copy of your unofficial transcript.
+Or you may email CLASExchange@advising.ufl.edu to request a pre-requisite waiver if you have clearly taken the pre-requisite at your home university (for computer science, economics, math, and statistics courses you must email the department).
+For classes outside of the College of Liberal Arts and Sciences please contact the other college that offers the class for permission.

 Adjusting Your Schedule

-Once registered you may continue to adjust your course schedule if needed through the end of the Drop/Add period which is the first 5 days of classes in the Fall and Spring semesters.
+Once you have registered you may continue to adjust your class schedule on ONE.UF if needed through the end of the Drop/Add period which is the first 5 days of classes in the Fall and Spring semesters.
 We generally do not permit adding courses after the drop/add period unless needed to meet your visa requirements.
-You must check with your home university to make sure your courses are acceptable prior to the last day of the Drop/Add period.
+You must check with your home university to make sure your classes are acceptable prior to the last day of the Drop/Add period.

 Helpful Terminology